syncfusion-content/flutter-docs/Flutter/datagrid/overview.md

 * **Paging** - Load data in segments.
 It is useful when loading huge amounts of data.
 * **Freeze Panes** - Freeze the rows and columns when scrolling the grid.
 * **Swiping** - Swipe a row right to left or left to right for custom actions such as deleting, editing, and so on.
 When the user swipes a row, the row will be moved and the swipe view will show the custom actions.
-* **Footer** - Show an additional row that can be displayed below the last row.
+* **Footer** - Show an additional row that can be displayed under the last row.
 Widgets can also be displayed in the footer row.
 * **Pull to refresh** - Allows users to refresh data when the DataGrid is pulled down.
 * **Theme** - Use a dark or light theme.
 * **Accessibility** - The DataGrid can easily be accessed by screen readers.